-Based on interviews with people displaced by conflict, THEM is a fearless and inspiring story of one family on the cusp of becoming refugees as they face the decision to flee their war-torn city.
+THEM tells the story of one young family as they face the decision whether to flee their war-torn city.
 Omar, Leila and their young child are counting down the days.
-Their idealistic friends enjoy wild fantasies of escape and the arrival of Omar’s sister brings a real chance to do so – but will the compromise be worth it?
+Their friends enjoy fantasies of escape and the arrival of Omar’s sister brings a real chance to get out – but at what cost?

-With moments of unexpected warmth, love, laughter and song, THEM is a fast-paced drama that takes audiences into extraordinary circumstances to unveil a truly relatable humanity in the ordinary moments that shape our lives.
+With unexpected tenderness, laughter, and song, THEM takes audiences into extraordinary circumstances to reveal our shared humanity in the ordinary moments that shape our lives.